TAKE ACTION

 Recreational Opportunities Abound Return of natural flows to Fossil Creek has created an area of more than 14 contiguous miles of year-round water in an area where such resources are virtually non-existent.
 It creates opportunities for camping, birding, hiking, horseback riding, and other recreational activities.
 Restoration of this vital asset offers significant benefits to local communities who will enjoy increased visitation to the area, provided it is well managed.

 Longterm Protection Including Fossil Creek in the Wild and Scenic Rivers system will build upon the corporate stewardship of APS and is one of the best ways to serve both visitors and ecological needs.
 By designating the river as wild and scenic, Congress can protect the remarkable resources from future development of dams or similar structures.
-Senator McCain and Congressman Rick Renzi have introduced legislation that would protect the stream for future generations by including it in the National Wild and Scenic River System.
-We need other members of the AZ delegation to support this bill so it passes without a hitch!

 More information: Click here to learn more about Fossil Creek by reading the complete Arizona Wilderness Coalition Wild and Scenic River Proposal.